Henry de Bracton: Translations

-Bracton on church and state
+Church and state

 Common law and ecclesiastic courts

-During Bracton's time the common law was separate from the canon law of the Church.
-The former had come to mean all that was not exceptional or special.
+In Bracton's time, the common law was separate from the canon law of the Church.
+The common law had come to mean all that was not exceptional or special.
 It was distinguished from Church law, as well as peculiar local customs and royal decrees, and represented the general law of the land.
-There were some legislative acts, such as the Statute of Merton (1236) and the Statute of Marlborough (1267), however the mass of new law introduced during the reign of Henry III of England, was by novel creative writs and new forms of action invented in the Court of Chancery and sanctioned by the common law courts.
+There were some legislative acts, such as the Statute of Merton (1236) and the Statute of Marlborough (1267), but the mass of new law introduced during the reign of Henry III of England was by novel creative writs and new forms of action invented in the Court of Chancery and sanctioned by the common law courts.
 Bracton knew many writs that were unknown to Ranulf de Glanvill.
-It was generally perceived that there had to be a limitation on the number of new writs coming out of chancery, or the king would become an uncontrollable law-maker.
+It was generally perceived that there had to be a limitation on the number of new writs coming out of chancery, or the king would become an uncontrollable lawmaker.
 Chancery was under the control of the Church and ecclesiastic lawyers.